What is Insomnia?

 Why CBT-I for Co-Morbid Insomnia and Depression?

 The rationale for CBT-I treatment in individuals with co-morbid Insomnia and Depression is that the Insomnia is thought to be maintaining a level of Depression through poor satisfaction with sleep and impaired daytime functioning (Franzen & Buysse, 2008; Staner, 2010).
 Initial antidepressant treatment may improve mood substantially, but its inability to directly address the perpetuating factors of Chronic Insomnia means that gains will often stagnate above the remission threshold in co-morbid cases.
 By directly targeting the Insomnia with CBT-I at this point, Insomnia is likely to improve, which should subsequently result in additional reductions in Depression severity.
 As long as a control group is used for comparison, it would then be possible to determine how much of the improvements in Depression could be attributed to the CBT-I intervention.

 - The RCT that I conducted as part of my Doctoral Thesis examined this very rationale and found that both Depression and Insomnia severity were significantly reduced over four sessions of CBT-I treatment in comparison to a sleep education intervention.

-- Reductions in stress and improved sleep hygiene behaviours seemed to be required for CBT-I to produce short-term improvements in Depression severity, whereas cognitive changes seemed to be required for short-term and long-term Insomnia improvements, as well as longer-term improvements in Depression.
+- Reductions in stress and improved sleep hygiene behaviours seemed to be required for CBT-I to produce short-term improvements in Depression severity, whereas cognitive changes seemed to be needed for short and long-term Insomnia improvements, as well as longer-term enhancements in Depression.

-- Relaxation and behavioural interventions need to be prioritized initially in CBT-I treatment for co-morbid Insomnia and Depression, followed by cognitive interventions for optimal longer-term outcomes.
+- Relaxation and behavioural interventions need to be prioritised initially in CBT-I treatment for co-morbid Insomnia and Depression, followed by cognitive interventions for optimal longer-term outcomes.